Toheeb Jimoh

-Toheeb Jimoh is an English actor.
-He is best known for his appearances as Sam Obisanya in Ted Lasso and Anthony Walker in the BBC One TV movie Anthony.
+Toheeb Gbolabo O. Jimoh is an English actor.
+He earned a Primetime Emmy Award nomination for his performance as Sam Obisanya in the Apple TV+ series Ted Lasso (2020–2023).
+He is also known for his roles in the BBC One biographical film Anthony (2020) and the Amazon Prime series The Power (2023).

-Early life
+Early life and education

-Jimoh was born on 15 April 1997 in London, England, to parents of Nigerian descent.
-Though he was mostly raised in the UK, he spent time living in Nigeria when he was growing up.
-He attended The Norwood School and then trained at the Guildhall School of Music and Drama, graduating in 2018.
+Toheeb Gbolabo O. Jimoh was born in Brixton, London, South London, to parents of Nigerian descent.
+He moved to Nigeria as a toddler and returned to London when he was seven.

+He attended The Norwood School before going on to train at the Guildhall School of Music and Drama, graduating in 2018.

 Career

 Jimoh was a relative newcomer to acting when he was cast to play Anthony Walker, the victim of a 2005 racist attack, in BBC One's Anthony, which imagines Walker's life if he had not been killed.
 His portrayal was called "utterly magnetic".
 He then portrayed Marcus in the Amazon series The Feed.

 Jimoh was in a stage production of A Midsummer Night's Dream at the Sheffield Crucible and in 2020, was one of six performers in the Almeida Theatre's Christmas Play Nine Lessons and Carols, the theatre's first production post London's COVID-19 lockdown.

 When Jimoh auditioned for Ted Lasso, the character of Sam Obisanya was written as Ghanaian, but his background was changed to Nigerian to match Jimoh's own.
 His performance has received praise, with his character called the "heartbeat" of the show.

-Jimoh portrays another Nigerian character, journalist Tunde, in the upcoming Amazon thriller series The Power, based on Naomi Alderman's novel of the same name.
+Jimoh portrays another Nigerian character, journalist Tunde, in the Amazon thriller series The Power, based on Naomi Alderman's novel of the same name.
 He also has a small part in the Wes Anderson film The French Dispatch.

+Jimoh played Romeo in a summer 2023 production of Romeo and Juliet at the Almeida Theatre in London.

+In 2024, Jimoh played Hal in Player Kings, an adaption of Shakespeare's Henry IV part 1 and 2 by Robert Icke which also co-stars Ian McKellen and Richard Coyle.